utPLSQL/utPLSQL/docs/userguide/install.md

 It is up to DBA to maintain the storage of the profiler tables.

+Additionally the user performing the installation must have a `ADMINISTER DATABASE TRIGGER` privilege.
+This is required for installation of trigger that is responsible for parsing annotations at at compile-time of a package.

 # Manual installation procedure

 ### Creating schema for utPLSQL